The CNS Ground Station

 Example: A Proposed Stand-alone ACARS System

 In this example a few VHF data communications sites are strategically placed in a country to provide the coverage and redundancy desired.
 Each data communications site has one or more data link transceivers providing the physical and channel access protocol layers and a CNS Ground Station computer providing the link and networking protocols.
 These sites are linked to a central hub which provides system services and links to the end users.
+Note that this system could easily support any of the data link technologies indivifually or simultaneously.
+This provides a transition capability for ACARS aircraft. |

 Example: Single Mode Block Diagram 1